Ferniehirst Castle: Later and recent uses

 The castle was unused in the 18th century, and re-roofed and repaired circa 1830, with a further major restoration of a part of it in 1890.
 It was used as a Scottish Youth Hostels Association hostel from 1934 to 1984, apart from during the Second World War, when it was requisitioned as a billet for troops.
 In 1988 major repairs, restoration, and alterations were carried out by Peter Kerr, 12th Marquess of Lothian, and the castle is once again a private home.
-It is currently used by his second son, Lord Ralph Kerr, who also owns Melbourne Hall in Derbyshire, and is the heir presumptive to the marquessate as his elder brother the 13th Marquess, the politician Michael Ancram, has no sons (though he has two daughters).
+It is currently used by his second son, Lord Ralph Kerr, who also owns Melbourne Hall in Derbyshire, and is the 14th Marquess of Lothian.
 The castle is open to the public during July.
 It is a category A listed building.

 The Ker Chapel, dating from the 17th century, is part of the property.
 Probably originally a mortuary chapel, it was re-roofed in 1938 and had restrained conversion and repair in 1988.
 It is now in use as a visitor centre and is also a category A listed building.